poppy-project/pypot/README.md

 ## Installation ##

 Pypot is a library entirelly written in [Python](https://www.python.org).
-It is known to work with Python *2.7*, *3.4* and *pypy-2.5*.
+It works with Python *2.7*, *3.4* and *pypy-2.5*.
 It is crossed platform and has been tested on Windows, Mac, Linux - yet specific usb to serial driver may be required depending on your system (see below).

 Pypot also requires the following python package:
 * [pyserial](http://pyserial.sourceforge.net) 2.6 (or later)